Is there a minimum requirement when planning your toilet space? Discover what you need to think about...

 Again, there is no one-size-fits-all answer but there are recommended measurements to serve as basic guidelines.

-Assuming that you are designing a three-quarter bathroom, the minimum space required is roughly about 15 square feet.
+Assuming that you are designing a three-quarter bathroom, the minimum space required is roughly about 1.4 square metres or 15 square feet.
 That’s on the lower end.
-An average-sized bathroom is typically 36 to 40 square feet.
+An average-sized bathroom is typically 3.3 to 3.7 square metres or 36 to 40 square feet.

 That said, regardless of the size of the bathroom, toilet sizes are generally pretty similar across the market with some minor differences.